AndrewFanChina/RuntimeMeshBaker/README.md

 1. Get your GameObjects ready for baking, just put them into one tree hierarchy, all GameObjects have the same top parent.(not include GameObjects with movement)

-2. Select the top parent,then select the menu "Window/Rumtime Mesh Baker/Add MeshBaker" <br>
+2. Select the top parent,then select the menu "Window/Rumtime Mesh Baker/Add MeshBaker"
 At runtime,you can do it in you code:

 		gameObject.AddComponent<BAT_MeshBaker>();